mvolkmann/blog/src/rust.md

 the Rust edition to use, and a list of dependencies.
 The created directory also contains a `src` directory containing a single file.
-When the `--lib` switch is not included, the file is `main.rs`, which is a simple hello world program.
+When the `--lib` switch is not included, the file is `main.rs` which is a simple hello world program.
-When the `--lib` switch is included, the file is `lib.rs`, which contains a simple unit test.
+When the `--lib` switch is included, the file is `lib.rs` which contains a simple unit test.

-In Node.js, applications can use dependencies listed in their `package.json` file AND also their dependencies recursively.
+In Node.js, project source files can use dependencies listed in their `package.json` file AND also their dependencies recursively.
-But in Rust, projects can only use dependencies listed in their `Cargo.toml` file.
+But Rust project source files can only use dependencies listed in their `Cargo.toml` file.
-This has the benefit a dependency can drop one of its dependencies without breaking apps that use it because a Rust application or library must explicitly list all of its dependencies.
+This has the benefit that a dependency can drop one of its dependencies without breaking apps that use it because a Rust application or library must explicitly list all of its dependencies.

 The `cargo run` command builds and runs the project.
 It also downloads dependencies listed in the `Cargo.toml` file, and their dependencies recursively, that have not yet been downloaded.
-This can be slow, so the speed of this command varies greatly depending on whether any new dependencies have been added since the last time it was run.
+This command can be slow when run for the first time in a new project or if new dependencies have been added since the last time it was run.

 To pass command-line arguments to a program, specify them after `--`.
 For example, `cargo run -- arg1 arg2`

 To watch project files for changes and